Really-Simple-Plugins/really-simple-ssl/readme.txt

 5. Go to “plugins” in your wordpress admin, then click activate.
 6. You will get redirected to the login screen.
 If not, go to the login screen and log on.

-= Testing =
-This plugin is tested in standard apache environments, but is built with several fallbacks for situations where non-standard configurations are used.
-If you have issues, please contact me.
-Maybe we can fix your configuration as well.

 = Uninstalling =
 In some cases it happens that you cannot access your admin anymore, which would prevent your from uninstalling.
 The plugin is shipped with a simple method to uninstall:

 1. In the wp-content/plugins/really-simple-ssl folder, rename the file "force-deactivate.txt" to "force-deactivate.php".
-2. In your browser, go to www.yourdomain.com/wp-content/plugins/really-simple-ssl/force-deactivate.php (replace yourdomain.com with your own domain).
+2. In your browser, go to http://www.yourdomain.com/wp-content/plugins/really-simple-ssl/force-deactivate.php (replace yourdomain.com with your own domain).
+Please remember to use http://, and not https://!

 The plugin is now deactivated and all changes were removed.